spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/people-group/engineering/onboarding/index.html.md

 ## Onboarding issue creation

 The onboarding issue creation is a semi-automated process.
-Meaning that it needs to be triggered by a People Experience Associate to be started.
-A People Experience Assocatiate can make use of the `onboarding` Slack command to initiate the process.
+Meaning that it needs to be triggered by a People Connect team member to be started.
+A People Connect team member can make use of the `onboarding` Slack command to initiate the process.

 The onboarding issue will be automatically assigned to the People Experience Associate who ran the command and the incoming team member's Manager.